AliAskari/SimpleChat/README.md

 # SimpleChat

 SimpleChat is a simple chat (duh!!) program for local networks.
-It has been written for learning purposes, and there are probably many things wrong with it!!
+It is written for learning purposes, and there are probably a few things wrong with it!!
 I am not sure how many simultaneous users it can support, but I have tried it with up to 20 different clients, and it seems to work fine without any problems.